The thermodynamics of readout devices and semiclassical gravity: Readout devices

 As was shown in \cite{Barnum2007}, no-cloning holds for any generalised probabilistic theory (GPT) -- including quantum theory -- apart from classical probability theory.
 There is no contradiction here since the fact that semiclassical gravity implies readout devices means that it has classical features (see also discussions by \cite{Mielnik1979,Galley2023}).
 This can be understood in the sense of the theory allowing perfect discrimination of non-orthogonal states.
 Moreover, the notion of quantum state cloning is closely related to the notion of conservation of quantum information.
 Again, there is no contradiction: we will see that the notion of information changes in the context of semiclassical gravity and, more broadly, in theories with readout devices.

 Given these theoretical motivations, it is interesting to understand the thermodynamical behaviour of quantum-like theories that include readout devices.
 Indeed, several arguments in the literature can naively be interpreted as ruling such theories out on the basis of thermodynamical instability.
-In this paper, we address these and show that such non-standard extensions of quantum theory can in fact satisfy consistent thermodynamical laws.
+In this paper, we address these and show this interpretation is not justified.